Evidence for the Big Bang

-Very early in its history, the whole Universe was very hot.
-As it expanded, this heat left behind a "glow" that fills the entire Universe.
-The Big Bang theory not only predicts that this glow should exist, but that it should be visible as microwaves - part of the Electromagnetic Spectrum.
+A long, long time ago, the whole Universe was very hot.
+As it grew in the size, the heat left a "glow" which fills the entire Universe.
+The Big Bang theory predicts this glow should still exist.
+It also predicts that we should be able to detect this glow as microwave light.

-This is the Cosmic Microwave Background which has been accurately measured by orbiting detectors, and is very good evidence that the Big Bang theory is correct.
+Scientist have found this Cosmic Microwave Background.
+They have accurately measured it using orbiting detectors.
+It is very good evidence that the Big Bang theory is correct.

 3. Mixture of Elements

-You cannot look in new stars, like the Sun, for this evidence, because they contain elements that were created in previous generations of stars.
-As such, the composition of new stars will be very different from the composition of stars that existed 7 billion years ago, shortly after the Big Bang.
+You cannot look for this evidence in new stars, like the Sun.
+This is because newer stars contain chemical elements made by older stars.
+So the chemical make-up of new stars is very different from stars which existed soon after the Big Bang.

 4. Looking back in time

-The main alternative to the Big Bang theory of the Universe is called the Steady State theory.
-In this theory, the Universe does not change very much with time.
+There is an alternative to the Big Bang theory.
+It is called the Steady State theory.
+In this theory, the Universe does not change much over time.

-Remember that because light takes a long time to travel across the Universe, when we look at very distant galaxies, we are also looking back in time.
+Remember - light takes a long time to travel across the Universe.
+So when we look at galaxies which are very far away, we are also looking back in time.

-From this we can see that galaxies a long time ago were quite different from those today, showing that the Universe has changed.
-This fits better with the Big Bang theory than the Steady State theory.
+This means we can see that very old galaxies are very different from newer galaxies.
+This shows the Universe has changed.
+This evidence fits better with the Big Bang theory than the Steady State theory.